NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 * False distinction = The metric can rank order the quality of **A** and **B** but the subjective test cannot
 * False ranking = The metric and subjective test reach opposing conclusion on the quality ranking of **A** and **B**

-When comparing stimuli MOSs, we use a constant (ΔS = 0.5) threshold based on our analysis of subjective ratings.
+When comparing stimuli MOSs, we use a constant (ΔS = 0.5) threshold to detect statistical differences between MOSs, based on our analysis of subjective ratings.
 When comparing NR metric values, we will examine many possible values of ΔM.
 For each ΔM, we will compare the decisions reached by the subjective test and the decision reached by the metric, for all stimuli pairs in the dataset.
-The plot displays the likelihood of each outcome, as a function of ΔM.

-Two CI values are computed. **Ideal CI** uses more stringent ΔM selection criteria that limit false ranking to 1% and false distinction to 10%.
-These are the rates observed when the same subjective test is conducted in two labs, each using 24 subjects. **Practical CI** uses less stringent ΔM selection criteria.  **Practical CI** limits the sum of false ranking and false distinction to 16%.
-This combined threshold is supported by subjective test data with 15 subjects.
-However, **practical CI** will yield false ranking incident rates than can be observed in subjective tests.
-For each CI, the likelihood of all five categories will be printed to the command window.

-**Ideal CI** and **practical CI** do not assess the accuracy of a metric.
+Note that **Ideal CI** and **practical CI** do not assess the accuracy of a metric.

 ## Multiple Datasets
 When given multiple subjective datasets, **ci_NRpars.m** will only compare stimuli pairs within each dataset individually.
 All decisions will be pooled, and all dataset will be weighted equally.